juliaolivieri/COMP_162/lecture17/README.md

 * `jointplot`: https://seaborn.pydata.org/generated/seaborn.jointplot.html

-1. Create a pairplot for the dataset.
+1. Create a `pairplot` for the dataset.
 Which pairs of variables seem most interesting based on this plot?
 If you color the pair plot by a categorical variable does it reveal any additional information?
-1. Create a plot of with a regression line between two quantitative variables.
+1. Create a plot of with a regression line between two quantitative variables you just identified.
 Does it look like the two variables have a linear relationship?
-1. Create a jointplot between these two variables.
+1. Create a `jointplot` between these two variables.
 Color by a categorical variable.
 What extra information does the jointplot provide?
-1. (Challenge) Explore different jointplot "kinds."
+1. (Challenge) Explore different jointplot "kinds" : `"scatter", "kde", "hist", "reg"`.
 Which kind is most appropriate for your data?